Popular Destinations to Visit During Breaks

 - Daily trips (tours) on Grand Canyon Railway (Highly recommended, from Williams AZ, near Flagstaff.)

-Summer is hot and crowded (bad time)
+Summer is VERY hot and crowded (not ideal, but still beautiful).

-Fall & Spring can be the best time.
+Spring can be the best time.
 The weather is more predictable, the canyon can be just as beautiful with maybe some snow and wonderful seasonal colors - but not as cold as winter and not as crowded as summer.

 Considering the MIIS academic schedule: the Winter and Spring breaks are obvious opportunities for extended travel.
 In the Fall, the long Thanksgiving weekend break is another option.